 These workshops not only build creativity but also instil eco-conscious habits in children from a young age.

-For families with toddlers or preschoolers, look for weekend art sessions that combine storytelling with craft.
+For families with toddlers or preschoolers, look for weekend art workshop that combine storytelling with craft.
 Sessions usually begin with a short picture book reading, followed by a related hands-on art activity—like drawing the characters or building a prop from the story.

 This method helps younger children develop comprehension and motor skills, while older siblings and parents can enjoy helping or creating their own versions.